 When you’re working on a layer, make sure you selected the right one.
 You can select a layer just by clicking on it.

-Hope you have a much better understanding about layers panel now.
+Hope you have a much better understanding of layers panel now.
 If you want to see the beginner Photoshop tutorial click here.